 D.G. – You are such a dynamo Jacqui!

-What is your favorite social media network as an author, and why do you find it
+What is your favorite social media network as an author, and why do you find it effective?

 I don’t really like any of them.
 As a tech teacher, with a daughter who works in cybersecurity and a son in satellites, I know too much about the dangers of social media and the internet to be comfortable with any of them.
 I have a business and professional presence in Facebook, Twitter, YouTube, and Instagram, but keep them generic and non-personal.
 I avoid those like Tik-tok that make no secret of their lack of protection for the private information of users.